The Zoots band Wiltshire go to Sweden

-OK so July has flown by.
+OK so July has flown by, what a year we are having!
 We’ve been so so busy, but its been great.
 We’ve been very lucky to visit loads of cool places (did you read our blog about Norway?), and perform for some amazing couples.
 Last week we flew to Stockholm.
 We were performing with our 1960s show on the Royal Caribbean cruise ship, ‘Brilliance of The Seas’.
 The day began with breakfast at Heathrow before boarding our flight bound for Stockholm.

 We arrived in Stockholm, our hotel was awesome, really cool and modern.
 It was early evening when we arrived so we decided to take a stroll around the Old Town.
 It was a lovely evening.